Therapy for Adult Children of Emotionally Immature Family Dynamics in Michigan

 Learning to separate what is yours to carry from what never was.

 This work is steady and relational.
-We move at a pace that supports your nervous system while creating meaningful change.
+We move at a pace that supports your nervous system while creating real and lasting change.

 What Begins to Change

-As we work through the patterns shaped by emotionally immature parenting, many women begin to notice subtle but meaningful shifts in how they relate to themselves and others.
+As we work through the patterns shaped by emotionally immature family dynamics, you begin to notice subtle but meaningful shifts in how you relate to yourself and others.

 Instead of constantly scanning the emotional environment around you, you begin to feel more grounded in yourself.